-DRAINING THE SEDIMENT BOTTLE
+DUMPING THE SEDIMENT BOTTLE

-It may be necessary to drain the contents of the sediment bottle to make room for additional sediment.
+It may be necessary to dump the contents of the sediment bottle to make room for additional sediment.
 This may occur due to extra ingredients being added and therefore the sediment bottle filling past half full during the fermentation.
-The best time to drain the sediment bottle is before the first clarification.
+The best time to dump the sediment bottle is after the beverage has been chilled but before the first clarification.